 A successful hearing conservation program starts with the audiometric testing records.
-This data must be maintained for 30 years, except for noise exposure measurements which are only required to be on file for two years.
+This data must be maintained for the duration of employment, however many organizations such as NIOSH recommend retaining records for 30 years, except for noise exposure measurements which are only required to be on file for two years.
 These records include:

 - the name and job classification of the employee